TGDivy/TGDivy/README.md

 ## 💬🌞

-> Confidence comes from crossing thresholds. ~ Kamal Ravikant
+> What you do today can improve all your tomorrows. ~ Ralph Marston

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )